elastic/kibana/x-pack/plugins/security_solution/docs/testing/test_plans/detection_response/alerts/user_assignment.md

 - The feature is **NOT** available under the Basic license
 - Assignees are stored as an array of users IDs in alert's `kibana.alert.workflow_assignee_ids` field
-- The feature is available under the Basic license
 - There are multiple (five or more) available users which could be assigned to alerts
 - User need to have editor or higher privileges to assign users to alerts
 - Mixed states are not supported by the current version of User Profiles component